im-open/update-deployment-board/README.md

+# DEPRECATED

+This action was deprecated on 2024-02-07 and will no longer receive support or updates.

 # update-deployment-board

 This action creates a visual representation of deployments on a Project board in your GitHub repository.
 When this action is included in a workflow that does a deployment it will generate or update an existing issue and include it on the specified project board.